 Bradley Hall, 213

 Frances Bartkowski was director of the RU-Newark Women and Gender Studies Program, the oldest such program at Rutgers, from 1989-2002.
-She served as chair of the Department of English from 2010-2016, and is currently the Interim Chair of the Arts, Culture and Media Department.
+She served as chair of the Department of English from 2010-2016, and Interim Chair of the Arts, Culture and Media Department in 2019.
 She also works closely with graduate students in the American Studies doctoral program and the English Department master’s program.

 In 2015 Bartkowski was awarded a $75,000 Chancellor's Seed Grant for her work with The Collaboratory at RU-N.